mushfiqk47/ctrl-s-tube/docs/API.md

 # API Documentation

-Complete API reference for the YouTube Downloader application.
+Complete API reference for the Ctrl+S Tube application.

 ## 📑 Table of Contents